 - To embrace the value of learning from mistakes;

 - A commitment to and enthusiasm in the subject.

 Numbots is a great way to practice your number facts this Autumn term

-Then login using your My Maths / Times Tables Rock Star (TTRS) username and password.
+Use your child's login using the My Maths / Times Tables Rock Star (TTRS) username and password.

 Then your task is to help Rusty the Robot shine.
 Starting at the Iron level complete the levels up to Diamond unlocking Challenges along the way.
 Go For it!

 Why doesn't it display very well on an iPad?

 Please rotate the device so that you are viewing it in portrait mode.

 Is there an app?